Examples

 Node key constraints

-A node key constraint ensures that all nodes with a particular label have a set of defined properties whose combined value is unique and all properties in the set are present.
+A node key constraint ensures that certain nodes have a set of specified properties whose combined value is unique and all properties in the set are present.

 Create a node key constraint

-When creating a node key constraint, a name can be provided.
+When creating a node key constraint, it is recommended to provide a constraint name.

 Query